daos-stack/daos/docs/admin/docker.md

 # DAOS in Docker

-This section describes how to build and deploy Docker images to simulate a small cluster using DAOS as backend storage.
-For a step-by-step quick start guide to running DAOS docker images, see our (Quick Start Guide)[https://github.com/daos-stack/daos/blob/master/docs/QSG/docker.md]
+This section describes some of the subjects that are specific for use with docker images and how to build and deploy Docker images to simulate a small cluster using DAOS as backend storage.

+For a step-by-step quick start guide(QSG) to running DAOS docker images, see our (Quick Start Guide)[https://github.com/daos-stack/daos/blob/master/docs/QSG/docker.md]

-This small cluster will be composed of the following three nodes:
+The DAOS cluster that we will be building is composed of the following three nodes:

 - The `daos-server` node running a DAOS server daemon managing data storage devices such as SCM or NVMe disks.